Operation Christmas Child

 Collection Week – November 12-19, 2018

-During weekdays, please drop off your shoeboxes in the lobby of our Offices at 6800 Townsend Ave.
+During weekdays, please drop off your shoeboxes in the Gym at our Student Campus at 6800 Townsend Ave.
 On Sunday, bring your shoeboxes with you to a worship service.

 - Mon, Nov.
 12: 10:00 AM – 4:00 PM

 - Tue, Nov.
 13: 4:00 PM – 7:00 PM

 - Wed, Nov.
 14: 4:00 PM – 7:00 PM

 - Thu, Nov.
 15: 4:00 PM – 7:00 PM